• Skip to primary navigation

 Summary

 On March 5, 2024, a bill to recognize Colombia’s Sumapaz River as an entity with rights was filed in the House of Representatives.
-The purpose of this Law is “to recognize the Sumapaz River, its basin, and its tributaries as a subject of rights, in order to guarantee its protection, conservation, maintenance, and restoration by the State, the ethnic communities, and the farmers living in the area of influence.”
-The Sumapaz river originates in the Sumapaz páramo, the largest páramo in the world.
-Its watershed extends through Cundinamarca (68%), Tolima (18%), and the San Juan district in rural Bogotá (14%).
+The purpose of the law is “to recognize the Sumapaz River, its basin, and its tributaries as a subject of rights, in order to guarantee its protection, conservation, maintenance, and restoration by the State, the ethnic communities, and the farmers living in the area of influence.”
+The law was archived and did not pass to the Senate.

-Furthermore, to ensure protection, a protection plan will also be developed with measures for the decontamination, conservation, and protection of waters and riparian territories, the recovery of ecosystems, the reforestation of affected areas, as well as the prevention of further damage in the region.
-This plan must contain short, medium, and long-term measures.
+The law would provide for three legal delegates from the area’s ethnic and rural communities, who would be responsible for safeguarding and guaranteeing the river’s rights recognized by law.
+A protection plan would also be developed with short, medium, and long-term measures for the decontamination, conservation, and protection of waters and riparian territories, the recovery of ecosystems, the reforestation of affected areas, as well as the prevention of further damage in the region.

 Related Initiatives